-Our tax attorneys have a particular expertise in structuring inbound deals for international clients seeking to do business in the U.S., as well as outbound deals for domestic clients interested in establishing businesses abroad.
-Each case requires a nuanced understanding of applicable tax law to ensure an optimal return on investment, which M&R brings to each transaction.
+M&R boasts a particular expertise in structuring inbound deals for international clients seeking to do business in the U.S., as well as outbound deals for domestic clients interested in establishing businesses abroad.
+Each case requires our nuanced understanding of applicable tax law to ensure an optimal return on investment.

 - Like-Kind Exchanges

 We structure tax-deferred, like-kind exchanges under Section 1031 of the Internal Revenue Code (both simultaneous and deferred property exchanges).

 We provide advice on all aspects of partnership and limited liability company (LLC) taxation, including tired partnerships and series LLCs.